National Defence Academy (India): Air Force

-To orient the cadets to the navy, an orientation visit to Mumbai is conducted before the commencement of service training; during which the cadets visit various classes of ships, submarines, shop floors, repair facilities, etc. As part of the visit, the naval cadets are sent to NBCD School to acquaint themselves with firefighting damage control aspects.
-Further, to inculcate competitive spirit and adventurism amongst the cadets, VI term naval cadets are sent to the Naval Academy, Ezhimala to take part in the Open Sea Whaler Sailing Expedition and interact with their counterparts at the INA.

-Camp Varuna during the middle of the term to get a first-hand experience on board during sailing and Camp Varuna II at the end of the term to put the theoretical knowledge acquired at NTT into practical use during the three days' sailing.
-Watermanship Training Centre includes Yachting, Kayaking, Windsurfing, Rowing, Water-skiing, and Ship Modeling.

 Passing out

 Passing Out Parade at the National Defence Academy on 30 November 2022.

 On 30th May 2025, 336 cadets passed out of the academy during the passing-out parade of the 148th course of the academy.
-Among the 336 cadets, 17 were with female cadets, it was the first time for female cadets graduating from the National Defence Academy.
+Among the 336 cadets, 17 were female cadets; it was the first time for female cadets graduating from the National Defence Academy.
 Former COAS and Governor of Mizoram General VK Singh was the chief guest for the occasion.